ע

 Our root word αγος (hagos) also became used for expiation, that is atonement for a crime or a ceremonially cleansing, which would tie it to the broad Biblical theme of washing in running water (in Hebrew living water, see our article on the word חיים, hayyim) and thus ultimately with baptism (βαπτιζω, baptizo).
 Finally, our word αγος (hagos) came to denote a sacrifice and even "a person or thing accursed" in the sense that this person or thing became removed from society — not at all like the more familiar term αναθεμα (anathema), which simply denotes something put on display, whether for glory or derision, but rather like Azazel, the scapegoat.

-A second word of the same form αγος (which was probably pronounced slightly different, as agos) means fragment.
-It stems from the verb αγνυμι (agnumi), meaning to break or shatter, and although neither of these words occur in the New Testament (but see καταγνυμι, katagnrumi, below), the idea of shattering does bring to mind the names Nazareth and of course John 19:36, and perhaps even, by a twist of etymologic coincidence, the noun αγνωσια (agnosia), meaning ignorance; the negative noun from the verb γινωσκω (ginosko), meaning to know.
+αγος 2: A second word of the same form αγος (which was probably pronounced slightly different, as agos) means fragment.
+It stems from the verb αγνυμι (agnumi), meaning to break or shatter (see further below), and although neither of these words occur in the New Testament, the idea of shattering does bring to mind the names Nazareth and of course John 19:36, and perhaps even, by a twist of etymologic coincidence, the noun αγνωσια (agnosia), meaning ignorance; the negative noun from the verb γινωσκω (ginosko), meaning to know.
 Note that in Romans 16:19, Paul connects innocence to ignorance and wisdom to good(ness).
 The word for the latter is αγαθος (agathos), which also obviously resembles our word group.

-One more striking convergence occurs with the form αγη (age).
-When the noun αγη (age) derives from the verb αγαμαι (agamai), to wonder, admire or envy, it means just that: wonder, amazement of (divine) jealousy.
-But when the noun αγη (age) derives from the verb αγνυμι (agnumi), to break or shatter, it means fragment or even wound.
-This is turn takes us to the word αγον (agon), meaning strife or contest (hence our word "agony").
-Paul uses this word to describe the proverbial "good fight" of the saints (1 Timothy 6:12, 2 Timothy 4:7).
+αγη αγων: One more striking convergence occurs with the form αγη (age).
+When the noun αγη (age) derives from the verb αγαμαι (agamai), to wonder, admire or envy — unused in the New Testament, but see the pun-provoking (accidental) similarity with the adjective αγαμος (agamos), meaning unmarried — it means just that: wonder, amazement of (divine) jealousy.
+But when the noun αγη (age) derives from the verb αγνυμι (agnumi), to break or shatter, it means fragment or even wound (see below).
+This is turn takes us to the word αγων (agon), meaning strife or contest (hence our word "agony"), from the unused verb αγειρω (ageiro), to meet in conflict or combat.
+Paul uses this noun to describe the proverbial "good fight" of the saints (1 Timothy 6:12, 2 Timothy 4:7).

 All this renders a whole new meaning to the familiar dictum that God is near to the brokenhearted and saves those who are crushed in spirit (Psalm 34:18).